Mary Pirie

 Mary Pirie (20 January 1822 – 8 February 1885) was a Scottish botanist and teacher.
 She had an interest in education and studied botany and entomology, calling entomology the study of "animated nature" which is the key focus of her second work.
 She believed one of the great benefits of natural sciences was the way that it is accessible to the masses, stating "The Science of Botany is the branch of Natural History most generally accessible to all; it is the science which furnishes us with the key to unlock the cabinet and unfold the wonders of the Floral Kingdom".
 This was cited as a key reason for her writing about botany in a digestible way through poetry and illustrations.

 Biography

-Pirie was born in Aberdeen on 20 January 1822.
-Pirie was born in Cotton Lodge, Woodside which is now Primrosehill Drive and gardens.
+Pirie was born in 1822 in Cotton Lodge, Woodside, Aberdeen, which is now Primrosehill Drive and gardens.
 Her parents were Clementina Anderson and William Pirie, who was a carpet manufacturer.
 She was one of ten children.
-The family moved to Portsoy in 1840, where Pirie spent the next 45 years of her life and where Pirie eventually died on 8 February 1885.
-Pirie died at age 64 in her house on North High Street in Portsoy which became the Temperance Hotel and is now known as the Boyne Hotel.
+In 1840, the family moved to Portsoy, where Pirie spent the next 45 years of her life and where she in 1885, aged 64.

 Prior to her death, Pirie was passionate about educating others on her field of study.
 She also mentions her belief that "the regular operations of nature are a convincing proof that all things are made by divine hand".
 In later life, after publishing her books Pirie remained unmarried and lived with her servant Christina Ogilvie as of the 1881 England, Wales, and Scotland Census.